-- Complaints against school staff (except the Head Teacher) should be made in the first instance to Mrs Milford (the Head Teacher). - Complaints that involve or are about the Head Teacher should be addressed to Reverend Ireland (the Chair of the Governing Body) c/o the school.
-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Lewis (the Clerk to the Governing Body) c/o the school.
+- Complaints against school staff (except the Head Teacher) should be made in the first instance to Mrs Milford (the Head Teacher). - Complaints that involve or are about the Head Teacher should be addressed to Reverend Ireland (the Chair of the Governing Body).
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Lewis (the Clerk to the Governing Body).